 Entire ecosystems around the world are being wiped out.

 A poll recently conducted by the Washington Post and the Kaiser Family Foundation found that 80% of Americans do believe “climate change is a crisis” and major issue.
 However, that doesn’t mean they are personally making the necessary changes to address it.
-Survey by Pew Research Center found that globally, an average of 68% of participants saw climate change as a major threat, 20% a minor one, and 9% are under the impression it has no effect on us at all.
+A survey by Pew Research Center found that globally, an average of 68% of participants saw climate change as a major threat, 20% a minor one, and 9% are under the impression it has no effect on us at all.

-Although popular opinion has changed, has there been enough of a shift to promote global action towards a sustainable earth?
+Although popular opinion has changed, has there been enough of a shift to promote global action towards sustainable earth?

 “I want you to unite behind science, and then I want you to take action.”

 The demands made by young activists concerned about their futures, like Greta Thunberg, include a dramatic shift towards “equity, reparations and climate justice.”
 There are definitely many ways to divee-up the cost and responsibilities of reversing the effects of climate change.
 However, it’s also very hard to imagine a way to tackle this beast as just one person.
-Keep in mind, you can still have a dramatic affect as an average citizen, and adopt the proper lifestyle changes in order to inspire your community and help the planet.
+Keep in mind, you can still have a dramatic effect as an average citizen, and adopt the proper lifestyle changes in order to inspire your community and help the planet.